flenniken/statictea/docs/runCommand.md

 * hlOther -- not one of the other types
 * hlParamType -- int, float, string, list, dict, bool, func, any and optional
 * hlFuncCall -- a variable name followed by a left parenthesis
+* hlDotName -- a dot name
-* hlVarName -- a variable name
+* hlParamName -- a parameter name
 * hlNumber -- a literal number
 * hlStringType -- a literal string
 * hlDocComment -- a ## to the end of the line